Crowds at Magic Kingdom

 • Disney Special Events (Food & Wine, Christmas Party) draw in thousands of people, especially locals on the weekends!

-The reason there are peak days where tickets cost more is because they know, based on past attendance records that they will have no problem selling tickets for these dates.
+The reason there are peak days where tickets cost more is that they know, based on past attendance records, that they will have no problem selling tickets for these dates.

 On the other hand, February is a typically slower month, so you will find that Disney World will throw all sorts of vacation package deals for that time of year!